 OBSERVED PROBLEM POSSIBLE CAUSE REMEDY Slight smoke or odor during initial operation 1.
 Not enough air Check burner for dirt and debris.
-If found, clean burner (see Cleaning and Maintenance , page 18) Gas regulator defective Residues from manufacturing processes and log curing Replace gas regulator Problem will stop after a few hours of operation Moisture/condensation noticed on windows Not enough combustion/ ventilation air Refer to Air for Combustion and Ventilation requirements (page 5) Heater produces a whistling noise when burner is lit Turning control knob to HI position when burner is cold Air in gas line Turn control knob to LO position and let warm up for a minute Operate burner until air is removed from line.
-Have gas line checked by local natural or propane/LP gas company Air passageways on heater blocked Observe minimum installation clearances (see page 8) Dirty or partially clogged burner orifice Clean burner (see Cleaning and Maintenance , page 18) or replace burner orifice White powder residue forming within burner box or on adjacent walls or furniture When heated, vapors from furniture polish, wax, carpet cleaners, etc. may turn into a white powder residue Turn heater off when us- ing furniture polish, wax, carpet cleaners or similar products Heater produces a clicking/ ticking noise just after burner is lit or shut off Metal expanding while heating or contracting while cooling This is normal with most heaters.
+If found, clean burner (see Cleaning and Maintenance , page 22) Gas regulator defective Residues from manufacturing processes and logs curing Replace gas regulator Problem will stop after a few hours of operation Moisture/condensation noticed on windows Not enough combustion/ ventilation air Refer to Air for Combustion and Ventilation requirements (page 6) Heater produces a whistling noise when burner is lit Turning control knob to HI position when burner is cold Air in gas line Turn control knob to LO position and let warm up for a minute Operate burner until air is removed from line.
+Have gas line checked by local natural or propane/LP gas company Air passageways on heater blocked 3.
+Observe minimum instal- lation clearances (see page 9) Dirty or partially clogged burner orifice Clean burner (see Cleaning and Maintenance , page 22) or replace burner orifice White powder residue forming within burner box or on adjacent walls or furniture When heated, vapors from furniture polish, wax, carpet cleaners, etc. may turn into a white powder residue Turn heater off when using furniture polish, wax, carpet cleaners or similar products Remote does not function Battery not installed.
+Battery power is low Replace 9-volt batteries in receiver and hand-held remote 2.
+Log in front of receiver Move log left or right of clear view of receiver Heater produces a clicking/ ticking noise just after burner is lit or shut off Metal expanding while heating or contracting while cooling This is normal with most heaters.
 If noise is exces- sive, contact qualified ser- vice person

-▲ WARNING: If you smell gas
+A WARNING: If you smell gas

-- · Shut off gas supply. - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - · Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - · If you cannot reach your gas supplier, call the fire department.
+- Shut off gas supply. - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.